JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ---
 layout: post
-title: Salary increase letter to ask for a raise - free email template
+title: How to ask for a raise with a salary increase letter - free email templates
-headline: Word-for-word scripts to ask for a raise
+headline: Word-for-word scripts to ask your employer for a raise
 tagline: Schedule a meeting, ask for a raise, and follow up with these email templates
-excerpt: Ask for a salary increase with these detailed templates you can use to schedule a meeting, write the perfect case, and follow up on your request.
+excerpt: How to ask for a raise—schedule a meeting, send your request, and follow up—with detailed email templates and word-for-word scripts.
 context: raise
-last_modified_at: 2017-03-09
+last_modified_at: 2017-03-10
 extra_js:
   - template_requested.js
 ---
-Asking for a salary increase can be tricky, even if you have a strong case to back you up.
+Asking for a raise can be tricky, even if you have a strong case to back you up.
 The process can seem mysterious and even a little risky.

-**What if you knew exactly what to say at each stage of the salary increase process?** Then things get a whole lot simpler!
+**What if you knew exactly what to say at each stage of the salary increase process?** Then asking for a raise gets a whole lot simpler!

-The email templates in this article are word-for-word scripts so you know exactly what to say next time you ask for a raise.
+The email templates in this article are word-for-word scripts you can use so you know exactly what to say when you ask your employer for a raise.

-**Looking for a specific template?**
+**Looking for a specific email template?**

  * [Ask to discuss compensation in your next 1-on-1](#regular-meeting){:data-template="Raise request—1-on-1"}
  * [Schedule a one-off meeting to talk about pay](#dedicated-meeting){:data-template="Raise request—dedicated meeting"}